collapsed-stacks/startups/questions/3530/how-do-you-organise-your-adsense-ads.md

 - tagged: `advertising`
 - score: 5

-<p>I've got a number of websites with Adsense ads and I'm keen to maximise the potential of them, but my ad units area is looking a bit of a mess with inconsistent naming etc. How am I supposed to organise the ads?</p>
+I've got a number of websites with Adsense ads and I'm keen to maximise the potential of them, but my ad units area is looking a bit of a mess with inconsistent naming etc. How am I supposed to organise the ads?

 ## Answer 4072